COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 Our seasonal aquatic facilities are popular spots come summer

-The Oxford Community Aquatic Centre is an outdoor heated pool which opens on Saturday 23 November 2019.
+The Oxford Community Aquatic Centre is an outdoor heated pool which is open from late November until late March.
 The facility includes a 4 lane 25m lap pool with an easy access ramp and a smaller learners pool with toddlers stand for the smaller children.